needle-mirror/com.unity.entities/Documentation~/component_group.md

 }
 ```

-A ComponentGroup uses Jobs internally to create the required arrays.
-When you pass the group to the `Schedule()` method, the ComponentGroup Jobs are scheduled along with the system's own Jobs and can take advantage of parallel processing.
+A EntityQuery uses Jobs internally to create the required arrays.
+When you pass the group to the `Schedule()` method, the EntityQuery Jobs are scheduled along with the system's own Jobs and can take advantage of parallel processing.